wes-chen/build-a-website/lesson-03/README.md

 - **&lt;br/&gt;** <br>
 `br` stands for "line break", this element adds a new line after the previous element.
 (Its functionality is similar to the "Enter" key on the keyboard ).

+- **&lt;div/&gt; ... &lt;/div&gt;** <br/>
+`div` tag defines a division or a section in an HTML document.
+The `div` element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.

 ### Slightly more complex Elements

 - **&lt;ul&gt; ... &lt;/ul&gt;    and     &lt;ol&gt; ... &lt;/ol&gt;** <br />